sobcza11/Value_in_Vogue/README.md

 The inspiration for this mini-project, simply put, is nothing more than answering a question I've had for a while.

 Please note, **this is just one approach to identify value US equities.** There is also an Exchange Traded Fund (“ETF”) called the iShares Russell 1000 Value ETF (“IWD”) that is structured for value equities.
-Please note, **I compare the appreciation of the equities identified herein to the appreciation of the `IWD` during different periods of high volatility.**
+In the reports, **I compare the appreciation of the equities identified herein to the appreciation of the `IWD` during different periods of high volatility.**

 Please note, **this is not a comprehensive Data Science or Data Analytics project.
 As mentioned, it's purpose / structure is purely to answer a question I have had for a little while.**